🔥🔥Impassioned Marketer

 What 10 year old says that?

-He fell asleep and I went down the hall to speak with Lisa and say goodnight.
+He fell asleep.
 I have learned to focus on the positive, because the dark side can quickly drag you down.

 I put the railings down on the side of the bed and took my shoes off.
 I pulled my chair next to him so I can put my arm around him while he sleeps.
 It's uncomfortable for me, but I have my palm on his chest and can feel the rise and fall of his lungs and the buzz of his heartbeat.
 The same things I felt when he was an infant and would fall asleep on my chest.